Section A: When Can a Skilled Worker Take Additional Work?

 An informed HR team reduces the likelihood of unintentional breaches.
 Sponsors who can show that staff have been trained and that compliance processes are actively followed are far better placed to retain their A-rating in the event of a Home Office inspection.

-Where it is unclear whether additional work qualifies as supplementary employment or requires a new Certificate of Sponsorship, employers should seek professional immigration advice before agreeing to the arrangement.
-Each case depends on the specific facts — the job description, working pattern, and SOC code alignment.
+Where it is unclear whether additional work qualifies as supplementary employment or requires a new Certificate of Sponsorship, take professional immigration advice before agreeing to the arrangement.
+Each case depends on the specific facts, such as the job description, working pattern and SOC code alignment.
 Taking early advice avoids the risk of an inadvertent breach that could lead to licence action.

 Section G: Summary

 The rules on Skilled Worker visa additional work remain tightly controlled under current Home Office policy.
-While supplementary employment is allowed, it is subject to clear limits and conditions.
-The 20-hour weekly cap, the requirement for the work to be in the same occupation code or a shortage occupation, and the expectation that the sponsored role remains the worker’s main employment all continue to apply.
+While supplementary employment is permitted, it is subject to defined limits and conditions.
+The 20-hour weekly cap, the requirement that any extra work is in an eligible higher-skilled occupation, on the Immigration Salary List, or in the same sector and at the same level as the main job, and the expectation that the sponsored role remains the worker’s primary employment, all continue to apply.

 Section H: Need Assistance?